spokestack/react-native-spokestack/README.md

     "google-credentials": YOUR_GOOGLE_VOICE_CREDENTIALS, // Android-supported api
     "google-api-key": YOUR_GOOGLE_API_KEY, // iOS supported google api
     // 'bing-speech-api-key': YOUR_BING_VOICE_CREDENTIALS,
-    trace-level: Spokestack.TraceLevel.DEBUG
+    "trace-level": Spokestack.TraceLevel.DEBUG
   }
 });

 // Start and stop the speech pipeline.
 All methods can be called repeatedly.
 Spokestack.start(); // start speech pipeline. can only start after initialize is called.
 Spokestack.stop(); // stop speech pipeline
-Spokestack.activate() // manually activate the speech pipeline.
+Spokestack.activate(); // manually activate the speech pipeline.
 The speech pipeline is now actively listening for speech to recognize.
-Spokestack.deactivate() // manually deactivate the speech pipeline.
+Spokestack.deactivate(); // manually deactivate the speech pipeline.
 The speech pipeline is now passively waiting for an activation trigger.

 // Binding events
 const logEvent = e => console.log(e);